Vehicle immobiliser installation Wellington

 At its core, professional immobiliser installation is a sophisticated game of concealment and seamless integration.
 Success depends on two fundamental principles: strategic placement and factory-quality workmanship.

-Strategic Concealment
+Strategic concealment

 An effective immobiliser is only as good as its hiding place.
 The harder it is to locate and access, the more protection it provides your vehicle.
 This is why I strongly recommend compact immobiliser modules over bulkier alternatives.